proserve/mev_frontex/README.md

 # MevFrontex

 ## Assignment
+First fork this repository into your personal account and commit all the changes to your repository.

-I would like you to implement this template.
+We would like you to implement this template.

   * Check template.png in the root directory.
   * HTML file is in `lib/mev_frontex_web/templates/page/index.html.eex` (check Elixir EEX for more information)